-Manakara - Guide Madagascar - Détours Madagascar
+Manakara: A unique and picturesque town! - Guide Madagascar - Détours Madagascar

-Manakara: a picturesque town!
+Manakara: A unique and picturesque town!

 Geography